simplyatul/simplyatul.github.io/_posts/2024-12-10-Container-Networking-Part1.md

 ```

 The ```veth``` pairs play the critical role establishing Container Networking.
-We will see in next part of the blog.
+We will see it in [next part](https://simplyatul.github.io/blog/Container-Networking-Part2/) of the blog.

 ## More on veth